-"(I) railroad lines that have been abandoned; or

-"(II) transit lines that are not in use.

-"(B) CLARIFICATION WITH RESPECT TO CERTAIN BRIDGES AND TUNNELS.-The bridges and tunnels referred to in subparagraph (A)(ii) do not include bridges or tunnels located on railroad or transit lines-

-(i) over which service has been discontinued; or

-"(ii) that have been railbanked or otherwise reserved for the transportation of goods or pas-sengers.".
+- "(I) railroad lines that have been abandoned; - "(II) transit lines that are not in use. - "(B) CLARIFICATION WITH RESPECT TO CERTAIN BRIDGES AND TUNNELS.-The bridges and tunnels referred to in subparagraph (A)(ii) do not include bridges or tunnels located on railroad or transit lines- - "(i) over which service has been discontinued: - "(ii) that have been railbanked or otherwise reserved for the transportation of goods or passengers.

 SEC.
 11503.
-EFFICIENT ENVIRONMENTAL REVIEWS.
+EFFICIENT ENVIRONMENTAL RE-VIEWS.

-(a) AMENDMENT.-Title 49, United States Code, is amended 49 USC prec.
-24201. by inserting after chapter 241 the following new chapter:
+AMENDMENT.-Title 49, United States Code, is amended by inserting after chapter 241 the following new chapter: